 Importing a UTF-8 CSV File into Microsoft Excel

 First, launch Microsoft Excel and open a new spreadsheet.
-Then click on File > Import.
+Then click on File, followed by Import.

 Next, choose the CSV File radio button and locate the UTF-8 CSV file on your computer.